miguelmota/tarvos/README.md

 # License

-[PocketSphinx](https://github.com/syl22-00/pocketsphinx.js) is released under the MIT License.
+PocketSphinx is released under the BSD License.
+PocketSphinx.js is released under the MIT License.
 SAMI is released under the MIT License.